(Simplified Employee Pension plan)

 If a business owner receives compensation as personal income, such as a sole proprietor or unincorporated partnership, the annual contribution limit is up to 20% of their net adjusted self-employed income or net adjusted business profits.

 Is it possible not to include employees in a SEP-IRA plan?

-All employees age 21 or older who have worked for the business owner in three of the past five years and earn $600 or more must be included.
+All employees age 21 or older who have worked for the business owner in three of the past five years and earn $750 or more for the year must be included.

 Can I open a SEP-IRA if my business has been open less than five years?

 Yes, a business owner can use less restrictive participation requirements than those listed by the IRS, but not more restrictive ones.
 For example, IRS participation requirements state that an employee must have worked for the company in at least three of the past five years.
 Employers are permitted to decrease or remove this requirement; however they are not permitted to increase it.
 This also applies to self-employed business owners.

 Explore similar accounts

 Retirement plan for business owners and their spouses that is simpler to administer than a typical 401(k).

 For businesses with fewer than 100 employees

 Retirement plan with deductible employer and employee contributions.